SanaaJalil/devops-capstone/README.md

 ## Project Overview

-This project demonstrates an end-to-end DevOps pipeline for deploying a Python Flask microservice on Kubernetes using AWS infrastructure.
+This project demonstrates an end-to-end DevOps pipeline for deploying a secure Python Flask microservice on Kubernetes using AWS.

-## Technologies
+## Technology Stack

 - Python Flask
 - Docker